Jermaine0Forbes/AvaWebsite/readme.md

 - ~create the recent-arrivals page~

 **Currently**
-- Created the basic structure of the recent-arrivals page.
-Now, I need to make the pagination to work and after that make the option to filter products.
+- The pagination works with the recent-arrivals page.
+There are still a few bugs, but it generally works.
+Now, I have to figure out how to integrate the filter sidebar to make the get requests.